flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 An enumeration algorithm evaluates all $18$ paths separately.

+Every complete path contains four arcs, so evaluating one path length requires three additions.
+Under the simple convention of counting only additions and comparisons, exhaustive enumeration requires

+$$
+18	imes3+17=71
+$$

+elementary operations.

 Dynamic programming instead computes the best value of each intermediate state only once.

+Using the same counting convention, the stage-by-stage calculations require:

+- Stage 2: $9$ additions and $6$ comparisons;
+- Stage 3: $6$ additions and $4$ comparisons;
+- Stage 4: $2$ additions and $1$ comparison.

+Thus the recurrence requires

+$$
+9+6+6+4+2+1=28
+$$

+additions and comparisons for this example, excluding simple initialization and assignment operations.

-The exact number of elementary additions and comparisons depends on the implementation and what is counted as an operation, so it is better not to attach too much importance to one small operation count.
+The exact count depends on the implementation and the operation-counting convention, so the main point is not the particular number $28$.

 The important difference is structural: